 Exams are a way to assess your progress in the class and the class as a whole.
 Assessments help us understand where students are struggling so that we can address these issues and add in extra support/review.
-We want this work to be authentic and a fair measure of each student's learning, which is why I have chose to switch to in-person exams over remote exams.
-Exams grades will not be curved, but instead normalized to the top 5% of the class if the exam was challenging for everyone (students scores in the class go up to 95% only for instance instead of 100%).
+We want this work to be authentic and a fair measure of each student's learning.